ExxistanceDC/Shinrei-Jusatsushi-Taromaru-English-Patch/README.md

 6. Click the '+ Game Patch (SSP)' button
 7. Select the either the dubbed or non-dubbed .ssp patch and click 'Open'
 8. Finally, select 'Build Image' and choose a directory to save it to
-9. Burn to disc or play in your favorite Sega Saturn emulator (Mednafen is recommended, Ymir as well.
-Yabasanshio is playable but seems to have some audio crackling on the latest public Windows released)
+9. Burn to disc and play in your Sega Saturn, or play in your favorite Sega Saturn emulator (Mednafen is recommended, Ymir as well.
+Yabasanshiro is playable but seems to have some audio crackling on the latest public Windows release)

 **--> Important! <--**
 - Tested with Shinrei Jusatsushi Taroumaru (Japan)